Beth Kennedy, LMSW, Clinical Supervisor & Emma, CGC

-- Master of Social Work from Grand Valley State University
+- M.A.
+Social Work, Grand Valley State University

-Education and credentials: Canine Good Citizen (CGC) ) graduate from the American Kennel Club
+- Canine Good Citizen (CGC), American Kennel Club

-Emma is a yellow labrador retriever mixed with a golden retriever.
+- Emma is a yellow labrador retriever mixed with a golden retriever.
 She was born in December of 2013.
 Her training began at eight weeks of age.
-It was evident from her first training session that Emma was bound to succeed as a Therapy Dog.
-She quickly earned her Canine Good Citizenship Award through the American Kennel Club.
+It was evident from her first training session that Emma was bound to succeed as a therapy dog.
+She quickly earned her Canine Good Citizenship (CGC) Award through the American Kennel Club.

 The therapeutic relation is a delicate dance built upon trust, communication, and a sound alliance.
 I strive to create a therapeutic environment that is emotionally safe, while exploring and digesting deep-seated issues.
 I utilize Cognitive Behavioral Therapy as well as Solution Focused approaches.
 As a therapist, my job is never to judge a client’s journey; but rather, explore his/her path and ensure his/her needs are being met.